gbafana25/passman/README.md

 ### Python 3
  `sudo apt-get install python3`

- *should be setup in a python virtualenv*
+ *For development, should be setup in a python virtualenv*
  - `python3 -m venv env`

 ## Usage